How to use advanced analytics to reduce low-quality applications and increase conversions

 According to Google Optimize, the conversion rate of the extended application form was expected to decrease by 1%.

 Based on test data, it seemed that the test was unsuccessful.
-But to reach a final conclusion, we needed to see how experimental applications were converted into contracts.
+Whereas to reach a final conclusion, the team needed to see how experimental applications were converted into contracts.
 This required additional time, as up to 60 days can pass between the submission of an application and the conclusion of the contract.

 The final data showed a noticeable improvement in the quality of applications.
 Conversion from application to contract increased by 0.52%, while final conversion from visit to contract increased by 0.02%.
 Customers who completed an extended form were more likely to receive a credit card.

 - Conversion to applications — website applications/pilot sessions